Zahid-Hasan-Mozumder/vs-code-competitive-programming-setup/README.md

 - Ensure `input.txt` exists
 - Close `output.txt` if open

-## 📃 References
+## 🎥 Video Tutorial

-- You can watch <https://example.com](https://www.youtube.com/watch?v=h3uDCJ5mvgw> for better understanding.
+- You can watch [this video](https://www.youtube.com/watch?v=h3uDCJ5mvgw) for better understanding.

+## 🤝 Contributing

+- Contributions are welcome!
+Please check out the [Contributing Guide](CONTRIBUTING.md) to get started.

+## ⭐ Show Your Support

+- If this setup helped you, please consider giving it a star! ⭐
+- It helps others discover this project and motivates me to maintain it.

+## 📄 License

+- This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 📧 Contact

+- Have questions or suggestions?
+Feel free to [open an issue](../../issues)!